tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Indeed, if we were to allow it, it would allow the last playing player to cheat the game in the following way:

-1. Create a bidirectional transaction with other player X
+1. Create a bidirectional transaction with other player X.

-2. Proposes to buy a high amount of score for all the money you have left
+2. Propose to buy a high amount of score for all the money you have left.

 3. The other player is likely to accept as it is the last round anyway and everything is more or less decided in terms of score.